UPPMAX/HPC-python/docs/day4/parallel.rst

 One way to perform the integration is by creating a grid in the ``x`` and ``y`` directions.
 More specifically, one divides the integration range in both directions into ``n`` bins.
-A serial code (without optimization) can be seen in the following code block.
+A serial code (without any optimization) can be seen in the following code block.

    .. admonition:: ``integration2d_serial.py``
       :class: dropdown